First AI for deep super-resolution wide-field imaging in radio astronomy: unveiling structure in ESO 137--006: Results and discussion

-{The innermost filaments $\textrm{T}_1$ and $\textrm{T}_2$ appear in both the low and high band images made by AIRI and uSARA. $\textrm{T}_2$ is also confirmed by the WSClean high band image and is not inconsistent with the WSClean low band image, where there is emission blending with the core/jets. $\textrm{T}_1$ is not inconsistent with the WSClean images either, where there is also emission, however not resolved at all.
+{The innermost filaments $\textrm{T}_1$ and $\textrm{T}_2$ appear in both the low and high band images made by AIRI and uSARA. $\textrm{T}_2$ is also confirmed by the CLEAN high band image and is not inconsistent with the CLEAN low band image, where there is emission blending with the core/jets. $\textrm{T}_1$ is not inconsistent with the CLEAN images either, where there is also emission, however not resolved at all. {This is also backed up by the associated model images (Figure~\ref{fig:wsclean}, panels (b') and (e')), where large scale components are recovered around the same region}.
 The first sidelobe of the dirty beam (indicated by dashed circles in panels (b) and (e) of each figure) is in any case only slightly smaller than the separation between the jets and $\textrm{T}_1$ and $\textrm{T}_2$, explaining why the filaments are not well resolved by CLEAN.
-Finally, the core/jets structure has a clear discontinuity between the core and the jets, while the innermost filaments show no such thing.
-The position of the filaments shifts slightly (by about a pixel) between the low and high band images, but in the opposite direction than that which would be expected from a dirty beam-modulated artefact.
+Finally, the core/jets structure {recovered by AIRI and uSARA} has a clear discontinuity between the core and the jets, while the innermost filaments show no such thing. {For CLEAN, although the core and the jets are fully connected on the model images (Figure~\ref{fig:wsclean}, panels (b') and (e')), the connection seems weaker after convolution with the restoring beam (panels (b) and (e) of the same figure).} The position of the filaments shifts slightly (by about a pixel) between the low and high band images, but in the opposite direction than that which would be expected from a dirty beam-modulated artefact.
 This is possibly due to pixelation effects in the reconstructions.
 The recovered spectral indices are inconclusive.
 On balance, we must conclude that the innermost filaments are likely to be physical CSTs and not imaging artefacts. }

 Although reconstructed by both uSARA and AIRI, the nature of $\textrm{T}_3$ is less conclusive, as it only appears at low band.
 It may be that, at high band, the reconstruction confuses it with the more complex structure of $\textrm{T}_0$, just to the South of it.
 We note that $\textrm{T}_0$ is reconstructed by all algorithms, with an impressively clear and finely resolved East-West connection at low band by uSARA and AIRI, while the structure is very blurred and interrupted in the CLEAN image.